pichamon2545/game/README.md

 # Human timing tasks
+## Check this out!

 ## Getting started
 I'm using the [jsPsych](https://github.com/jspsych/jsPsych/tree/main) plugin for javascript.
-To run the experiments in this repository, you need to have the `jsPsych` and `tones` folders in the same directory as the `.html` file you wish to run.
+If you wish to run the experiment from your computer, you need to have the `jsPsych` and `tones` folders in the same directory as the `.html` file you wish to run.
 The directory structure should look like this:
 ```markdown
 📂 MyExperiment
 --  📄 experiment.html